Le Roux Malan: Professional career

-He returned to the free jacks making 17 appearances in 2025 and winning a 3rd straight MLR championship.
-On November 14, 2025 it was announced Malan would depart from the Free Jacks to return to Sharks XV.
+He returned to the Free Jacks making 17 appearances in 2025 and winning a 3rd straight MLR championship.
+He then played another season for Hawke's Bay in the Bunnings NPC, where he scored three tries and helped the team reach the semi-final, but missed out on playing that game due to injury.

+On November 14, 2025, it was announced Malan would return to Sharks.
 In a statement Malan commented “It’s hard to put into words what the last few years with the Free Jacks have meant to me.
-This club, this city, and every person who has been part of this journey has shaped me in ways I’ll carry for the rest of my life.”
+This club, this city, and every person who has been part of this journey has shaped me in ways I'll carry for the rest of my life.”
+In nine appearances Malan scored three tries for the club.

+On April 29, 2026, Cardiff Rugby announced the signing of Malan for the 2026-27 United Rugby Championship season and the 2026-27 European Rugby Champions Cup.
+Malan said “I’m really looking forward to joining Cardiff.
+I have always wanted to play my rugby abroad, especially in the UK so I am excited for the opportunity to learn a new style.
+I’m also someone who really values different cultures and embracing it, so I can’t wait to meet the Welsh people and form part of the club."

 Personal life

-Malans Parents Liesl and Van Reenen, along with siblings Stef, Mila and Hannah are all very supportive of his career.
-Staying up until the early hours of the morning watching his games from South Africa.
-Malan also enjoys exploring the city’s where he plays and thrift shopping.
+Malan's parents, Liesl and Van Reenen, and his siblings, Stef, Mila, and Hannah, watch his games from South Africa.
+Malan travels in the cities where he plays and participates in thrift shopping.